ItzSwirlz/stox/README.md

 - Meson and ninja-build
 - Gettext (for translations)

-You will also need to build and install so the gresource files can be found during runtime.
+You will also need to build and install so the gresource and schemas files can be found during runtime.
 ```
 meson build
 ninja -C build